samcirceo/New-York-Taxi-Analysis/README.md

 - Use K-means to identify popular pickup/drop off hotspots and encode these as clusters
 - Add other months into the dataset

+### Where to next?
+- 📓 Reference the [Jupyter notebook](/PresentableNotebook.ipynb) for this project
+- 🚀 Browse my other projects on my [portfolio](https://samcirceo.github.io/)
+- 📫 Reach me at: samicirceo1@gmail.com